shalommmitz/host_with_gui/README.md

 1. Hardware tip:
    For a laptop secure storage, I like the 1T SSD 970pro, made by a well known Korean company.
-   This drive, supports the OPAL2 encryption standard.
+   This drive supports the OPAL2 encryption standard.
 Just make sure you actually turn the FDE (Full Disk Encryption) On.

 2. Install Ubuntu 20.04 server
    I like to configure my own partitions, but this is just me.